glistermelon/mysingingmonsters-client/README.md

 # This isn't done yet but it's almost done

-## TODO: Generated SFS API docs aren't properly handling JSON array fields. boxed_eggs (in Update Monster Event) is written as "array<integer>?" in the docs but it isn't specified that it's actually a Sting serialized JSON array, and that it can be an empty string (which the client considers as a null List<Integer>).

 # My Singing Monsters Client for Java

 A *My Singing Monsters* client written in Java.
 See the documentation for how much 'readable' information (i.e., info available via getter methods) is available for different types.
 Currently supported non-read-only features are: